luolearning/luoshu-kit-transformers/README.md

 ## Luoshu Addressing Framework

-This repository implements a Luoshu-based addressing system for neural representations, including anchor–path encoding and direct decoding of internal locations.
+This repository instantiates the Luoshu addressing system, with anchor–path encoding for resolving internal coordinates.

-This is a minimal proof-of-concept showing that Luoshu-based direct addressing works on GPT-2.

----
+This demonstrates how the Luoshu structure can be applied to Transformer architectures (GPT-2).

 ## Key Idea